coreos/torus/README.md

 ### 2) mkfs

-We need to initialize the filesystem keys in etcd.
+We need to initialize the storage keys in etcd.
 This sets the fixed, global settings for the storage cluster, much like formatting a block device.
 Fortunately, the default settings should suffice for most cases.

 ```
 agroctl mkfs